-YVERDON-LES-BAINS, Switzerland, June 30th, 2020 – Leclanché SA (SIX: LECN), one of the world’s leading energy storage solutions companies, today announced that the Company’s shareholders approved all but two of the proposals of the Board of Directors at its 2020 Annual General Meeting (AGM) held today through a live webcast meeting due to the Covid-19 situation.
+YVERDON LES BAINS, Switzerland, May 9, 2019: Leclanché SA (SIX: LECN), one of the world’s leading energy storage solutions companies, today announced that the Company’s shareholders approved all but one of the proposals of the Board of Directors at its 2019 Annual General Meeting (EGM) held today in Yverdon-les-Bains.

-The Board is pleased to announce that Mr. Christophe Manset has been elected to the Board of Directors.
+The Board is pleased to announce that Bénédict FONTANET and Lluís M. FARGAS have been elected to the Board of Directors.

-Leclanché has been able to meet its growth targets thanks to the constant and steady support of all shareholders, in particular FEFAM, its major shareholder who converted CHF 103 million of debt into capital since May 2019.
+With the constant and steady support of all shareholders, in particular FEFAM, its major shareholder who converted CHF 71 million into capital, Leclanché has been able to meet its growth targets while reversing the EBITDA loss trend.

 Headquartered in Switzerland, Leclanché SA is a leading provider of high-quality energy storage solutions designed to accelerate our progress towards a clean energy future.
 Leclanché’s history and heritage is rooted in over 100 years of battery and energy storage innovation and the Company is a trusted provider of energy storage solutions globally.
 This coupled with the Company’s culture of German engineering and Swiss precision and quality, continues to make Leclanché the partner of choice for both disruptors, established companies and governments who are pioneering positive changes in how energy is produced, distributed and consumed around the world.
 The energy transition is being driven primarily by changes in the management of our electricity networks and the electrification of transport, and these two end markets form the backbone of our strategy and business model.
 Leclanché is at the heart of the convergence of the electrification of transport and the changes in the distribution network.
 Leclanché is the only listed pure play energy storage company in the world, organised along three business units: stationary storage solutions, e-Transport solutions and specialty batteries systems.
 Leclanché is listed on the Swiss Stock Exchange (SIX: LECN).